Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: IV. Numerical Results

-To compare the performance of different hypernetwork architectures, Fig. \ref{fig:Fig2-damping2} shows the convergence performance of GEC-SR-HyperNet, GEC-SR-HyperGRU, and those with attentions.
-From the figure, all the hypernetworks are comparable with the benchmark GEC-SR-Net.
+To compare the performance of different hypernetwork architectures\footnote{The source codes to train hypernetworks and reproduce Fig. \ref{fig:Fig2-damping2}(b) are available on https://github.com/Wangchangjen/GEC-SR-PR-HyperNets}, Fig. \ref{fig:Fig2-damping2}(a) shows the convergence performance of GEC-SR-HyperNet, GEC-SR-HyperGRU, and those with attentions, under Gaussian transform matrices.
+From the figures, all the hypernetworks are comparable with the benchmark GEC-SR-Net.
 GEC-SR-HyperGRU performs slightly better than GEC-SR-HyperNet, and the hypernetworks with attentions work slightly better than those without attentions.
+Fig. \ref{fig:Fig2-damping2}(b) compares the hypernetworks with traditional algorithms under Fourier transform matrices.
+The hypernetworks with attentions also have considerably better performance than their competitors.